 The latest Guidelines can be found here

-Their discussion paper, “Review of Gas Critical Contingency Management” Post Maui Pipeline Outage”, can be accessed below.
-We are keen to get your feedback and invite submissions on:
+Their discussion paper, 'Review of Gas Critical Contingency Management: Post Maui Pipeline Outage' and subsequent submissions, can be accessed below.

-While submitters supported most of the recommendations in the Review Report, the submissions analysis notes that there is more work to be done in the areas of:
+While submitters supported most of the recommendations in the Review Report, the Submissions Analysis noted that there was more work to be done in the areas of:

-Gas Industry Co is working on preparing a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.
-We expect to issue this document for consultation in the current quarter.
+Gas Industry Co prepared a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.

-This presentation from an industry workshop in May 2007 contains an updated and revised approach to emergency management based on submissions analysis from the July 2006 discussion paper.
+These presentation slides from an industry workshop in May 2007 contain an updated and revised approach to emergency management based on submission analysis from the July 2006 discussion paper.
 The proposal given at the workshop is a combination of a mandatory framework based on regulations together with industry arrangements that provide the details.
-The presentation also highlights key design issues and explores how the proposed hybrid approach will interact with MPOC mechanisms and processes.
+The presentation slides also highlight key design issues and explores how the proposed hybrid approach would interact with MPOC mechanisms and processes.

-This discussion paper reviews the current arrangements for dealing with gas outages and contingencies, recommends mandatory arrangements be put in place, and highlights the issues and design decisions that need to be addressed.
-Gas Industry Co will take into account feedback received on the paper when undertaking the detailed design of gas emergency arrangements.
+This discussion paper reviewed arrangements for dealing with gas outages and contingencies, recommended mandatory arrangements be put in place, and highlighted issues and design decisions that needed to be addressed.
+Gas Industry Co took into account feedback received on the paper when undertaking the detailed design of gas emergency arrangements.

-This report, prepared for Gas Industry Co by Farrier Swier Consulting in association with Johnson Winter & Slattery, advises on the commercial issues involved in updating the National Gas Outage Contingency Plan (NGOCP).
-The overall objective is to develop a soundly based policy for pricing under outage and contingency situations.
-The report sets out detailed background information and analysis to enable stakeholders to provide informed input as a basis for a decision by Gas Industry Co on the most appropriate approach.
+This report, prepared for Gas Industry Co by Farrier Swier Consulting in association with Johnson Winter & Slattery, advised on the commercial issues involved in updating the National Gas Outage Contingency Plan (NGOCP).
+The overall objective was to develop a soundly based policy for pricing under outage and contingency situations.
+The report set out detailed background information and analysis to enable stakeholders to provide informed input as a basis for a decision by Gas Industry Co on the most appropriate approach.